-Twitter shares tumble as flat user growth disappoint investors
+Twitter shares tumble as user growth stalls

 Excluding items, the company earned 8 cents per share.

-Revenue fell about 4.7 percent to $573.9 million, the second time it has fallen since Twitter's debut in 2013.
+Revenue fell to $573.9 million, the second time it has fallen since Twitter's market debut in 2013.

-Shares of Twitter fell more than 10 percent to $17.63 in premarket trading on Thursday.
+Analysts on average expected a profit of 5 cents per share, and revenue of $536.62 million, according to Thomson Reuters I/B/E/S.

+"They (revenue and profit) are still unimpressive, and the 'beat' was because they set very low expectations," said Michael Pachter, managing director at Wedbush Securities.

 Reporting by Angela Moon in New York, Pushkala A and Aishwarya Venugopal in Bengaluru; Editing by Bernadette Baum and Meredith Mazzilli